Arm Lift Dallas (Brachioplasty)

 Anesthesia

-General anesthesia or sedation is used to perform the procedure.
+To keep you safe and comfortable, we use general anesthesia during Arm Lifts at our Dallas surgery center.
 For more information on Sedation choices, you can view our Sedation Options page.

 Incision